litarusso/VBAchallange/README.md

 <img width="262" alt="Screen Shot 2022-09-11 at 11 08 16 AM" src="https://user-images.githubusercontent.com/111788394/189535958-08c23eb2-4a0a-43f4-ab45-e1545d5475cd.png">

-It was very hard to refactoring the code, because there were duplicates.
+It was very hard refactoring the code, because there were duplicates.
 I had to use some online resources to undertand and refactore the code.